 How will marketing help your company make its numbers?

 If your company is not doing well, what is marketing going to do differently or do more of?
-If your company has healthy growth, how is your marketing strategy and plan enhancing those successes and are those successes documented?
-If your organization is doing well or not doing well, how will your marketing department be judged for its success or failure?
+How is your marketing strategy and plan enhancing your company’s successes?
+Are those successes documented?
+If your organization is doing well or not doing well?
+How will your marketing department be judged for its success or failure?
 What does marketing do or don’t do?

 Understand the return on marketing investment expectations.
 If you asked your CEO or chief financial officer (CFO):